Hadijamshidiava/Vesicle-Diffusion/README.md

 ```

-Alternatively, you can build SFML manually and point CMake to the custom install path (as done in the included CMakeLists.txt).
+Alternatively, you can build SFML manually and point CMake to the custom install path.

 ## Key Features